arkency/posts/posts/2016-02-09-where-and-why-im-still-using-rails.md

 According to Uncle Bob [estimates](http://www.infoq.com/presentations/history-future-programming-languages), we double the number of programmers in the world every 5 years.
 It means that at any point of time, we have half of the programmers having less than 5 years of experience.
 That's a lot of people.

 Many conferences, rightfully, aim to educate those new people.
-They do either by making the whole conference newbie-friendly or they try to find the balance mixing the "easy" and "hard" talks.
+They do it either by making the whole conference newbie-friendly or they try to find the balance mixing the "easy" and "hard" talks.

 It's also a visible trend at Ruby conferences to present more and more non-Ruby talks.
 Some of them are the typical "soft" talks, while others are focusing on some other technologies (Elixir, React.js, Clojure, Rust, Go).